ivanluk914/Web-Platform-for-Data-Scraping-with-GPT-API/README.md

 Ensure you have the following installed:

 - Docker and Docker Compose
-- Go 1.21 or later
+- Go 1.23 or later (optional, for local backend development)
 - Node.js (for frontend development)
 - pnpm: `curl -fsSL https://get.pnpm.io/install.sh | sh -`
-- Terraform (for infrastructure management)
+- Terraform (optional, for infrastructure management)

 ## Quick Start